frederic-perez/AmE-dictionary/data/idioms.md

 __go at (something)__ :two: To engage in or undertake something with great energy, enthusiasm, or vigor. _I’d been going at the report for two days straight when my computer suddenly crashed and wiped out half my work!_
 __go at it hammer and tongs__ :two: To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
 An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go back to square one__ To start from the beginning.
-__go back to the well__ To return to some proven and reliable source of success, talent, good fortune, etc.
+__go back to the well__ :two: To return to some proven and reliable source of success, talent, good fortune, etc.
-__go ballistic__ :two::hammer:
+__go ballistic__ :three: To become wildly or uncontrollably angry.
 __go balls-out__ _I resolved to go balls-out on this retreat._
-__go bananas__ :two::hammer:
+__go bananas__ :three::hammer:
-__go berserk__ :four::hammer:
+__go berserk__ :five::hammer:
-__go between__ :two: One who serves as a messenger between two people or groups.
+__go between__ :three: One who serves as a messenger between two people or groups.
 In this usage, the words are usually hyphenated. _I’m sick of being a go-between for you and Dad—can you please just talk to him directly?_
+__go big or go home__ _expression_ Either do something to its fullest extent or largest degree, or else don’t even bother.
+Often used facetiously. _A: “Do we really need to cook an entire pig for this barbecue?
+We’re only having a few people over.”
+B: “Hey, go big or go home!”_
+__go big__
 __go blooey__ _slang_ To go completely awry; to totally fail. _Plans for the gala went blooey after our chief donor backed out and took his millions with him._
 __go both ways__ __1__ A bisexual person who is attracted to both men and women. __2__ Something that has two functions or purposes.
 For example, an all-purpose cleaner can be said to “go both ways” because it can be used to clean multiple surfaces.
+__go bust__ :two: To experience financial failure or ruin, often as of a business.
 __go cold turkey__ :two::hammer:
+__go cold__ _The bonnet beneath had gone cold._
 __go commando__
 __go deep__
 __go down in/make history__
-__go down the rabbit hole__ :two::hammer:
+__go down the rabbit hole__ :three::hammer:
+__go down the toilet__ To fail; to be ruined or destroyed; to be squandered or wastefully discarded.
+__go down well__ To be well-received, as by a group or audience. :es: ser bien recibido; gustar
 __go downhill__ :two::hammer:
 __go far__
-__go figure__ :eight: A phrase used to highlight that what has been said is unexpected, absurd, or difficult to understand or accept.
+__go figure__ :nine: A phrase used to highlight that what has been said is unexpected, absurd, or difficult to understand or accept.
 Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
 Go figure!_ _The one time I get to the station on time, the train is delayed—go figure!_
+__go for (something)__
 __go for a run__
 __go for a spin (to some place)__ To go for a brief, leisurely drive (to some place). _Hey Noah, fancy going for a spin to the grocery store with me?_ _Jenny just got a new car for her birthday, so I think we’re going to go for a spin after school._
 __go for broke__ :dart: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._
 __go for the jugular__ _Go straight for the jugular._
-__go Galt__ To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
+__go Galt__ :dart::two: To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
 Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
 Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
 __go granular__ To examine something in detail.
 __go great lengths__ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __go Greek__
 __go halfsies__ _slang_ To share something, especially the cost of something, in equal proportion between two people. _You wanna go halfsies on the bill?_ _I don’t feel like cooking tonight, let’s go halfsies on a pizza instead._
-__go hand in hand__ :two::hammer:
+__go hand in hand__ :three::hammer:
 __go haywire__ :two: __1__ To start malfunctioning or having problems. _Well, the coffee pot has gone haywire yet again.
 Maybe it’s time to get a new one._ __2__ :dart: To become irrational or crazy. _I’ll end up going haywire if I have to work in this cubicle for one more day!_
 __go head to head__
 __go into a nosedive__
+__go into overdrive__ To start working very hard or quickly.
 __go into the weeds__ :dart: To become totally immersed in or preoccupied with the minute details or complexities (of something). _Before we go into the weeds, let’s give a brief overview for any of our listeners who aren’t familiar with the issue._
 __go missing__ To disappear. _My diamond earrings have gone missing, and I want the entire staff to be interrogated!_
 __go native__ :astonished: _You going native on me, Supercop?_
 __go nowhere (fast)__ To ultimately yield or achieve no useful, beneficial, or successful result or outcome.
+__go nuclear__
 __go off in a huff__ :two: To leave in an angry, belligerent, or vexed manner. _Don’t go off in a huff like that, it was only a joke!_
 __go off the handle__ To become uncontrollably angry; to lose control of one’s temper. _It’s a shame the candidate allowed himself to go off the handle like that during the debate, as it undermines a lot of the really solid arguments he’d been making up to that point._ _I know you’re upset, but there’s no point going off the handle like that.
 It was just an honest mistake._
-__go off the rails__
+__go off the rails__ :two::hammer:
 __go off__ Of an alarm, to enter into an active state, typically resulting in a loud noise or other indication. _My alarm goes off at seven AM._
 __go on a spree__
 __go one on one__